Probiotics With Food Or Without Food

 7. Monitor Your Body's Response

 Pay attention to how your body responds to probiotics.
 Some people may experience mild digestive symptoms, such as gas or bloating, when they first start taking probiotics.
-These symptoms usually subside within a few days as the gut microbiome adjusts.
+Now, these symptoms usually subside within a few days as the gut microbiome adjusts.
 If you experience persistent or severe symptoms, consult with a healthcare professional.

 Expert Advice: While taking probiotics is generally safe, it's essential to choose a high-quality supplement from a reputable brand.
 Look for products that have been tested for purity and potency, and that contain a guaranteed number of live bacteria.
 It's also crucial to store your probiotic supplement properly, as heat and moisture can reduce the viability of the bacteria.